Table of Contents

 Introduction

 If you use UEFI and/or GPT, then don't use this.
 If you still want to use it, you can probably set your UEFI to BIOS legacy mode and deactivate GPT.
 This is meant to be simple.
-For now it's how to do it after you installed and booted into your new Slackware installation.
-I'll add later extra steps how to do it in a shell after the installation but before rebooting.
+But the process should be somewhat similar with UEFI/GPT.

 Summary: